Novice Rowing Program

 - Participate regularly.
 While the ARC Novice Program is structured to provide flexibility for individuals to miss practices due to vacation, family and work commitments, etc., regular practice and repetition is the biggest key to success in the program.
 Participants should make an effort to attend as many practices as possible.

-And what will be expected of you!?
+What to Expect (and what will be expected of you):

-- Hard Work.
+- Hard work.
 Be mentally and physically prepared to work at each practice

 - Honoring your commitments.
 When you sign up to row, be there.

 - Keep your progress in perspective.
-Some practice will go really well, others will not!
+Some practice will go really well, others will not

 - Fun and fulfillment will happen naturally.
 You'll make plenty of new friends, too!